 The Spruce / Almar Creative

-Dig a hole that is slightly wider but equally in depth to the rose's root ball.
+- Dig a hole slightly wider but equally as deep as the rose's root ball.
 This will generally be about 15 to 18 inches deep by 18 to 24 inches wide.

-Mixing in some compost or other organic matter with the removed soil is a good idea if it is poor in quality.
+- Mix compost or other organic matter into the removed soil if it is of poor quality.

 The Spruce / Almar Creative

-If your rose came in a container, gently remove it from the pot and loosen the roots a bit so they will start to extend out as soon as they are planted.
-Gripping the plant by the base (wearing gloves), then inverting the pot usually allows you to easily slip it out of the pot.
+- If your rose came in a container, gently remove it from the pot and loosen the roots a bit so they will start to extend out as soon as they are planted.

 The Spruce / Almar Creative